MikiHiroshi/AIcameraLabCam/README.md

 To connect with M5stickC, the code(boot.py) was modified as shown with markout.

-The code "boot.py" and "LabCam_for_M5stickC.ino" are written with reference to @nnn112358. https://qiita.com/nnn112358/items/5efd926fea20cd6c2c43
+The code "boot.py" and "LabCam_for_M5stickC.ino" are written with reference to the article written by @nnn112358. https://qiita.com/nnn112358/items/5efd926fea20cd6c2c43

 Special thanks to ano研/@nnn112358.